 This Teaching and Learning website provides key information and ideas about teaching at the University of Tasmania.
 This site provides information, ideas and examples of MyLO use for teaching and learning in the context of the different elements of learning design.
-For an introduction to MyLO as a system, including information about its functions and how to use its tools, please use the Teaching Online in MyLO site.
+For an introduction to MyLO as a system, including information about its functions and how to use its tools, please MyLO Staff Resources page .
 To access step-by-step guides to using MyLO tools, use the MyLO Staff Resources LOR to search using key words.

 If you are looking for News and Events related to policy developments, professional learning and other learning and teaching activities at UTAS, we have moved this function to the Tasmanian Institute of Learning and Teaching (TILT) website.